Ghislaine Maxwell Refuses to Reveal Identity of Secret Husband

 Moe added, “There’s no information about who will be co-signing this bond or their assets, and no details whatsoever.”

-Maxwell will remain behind bars until trial after the Vritish socialite was denied bail as a flight risk rather than face charges she recruited girls for the financier to sexually abuse more than two decades ago, AP reports.
+Maxwell will remain behind bars until trial after the British socialite was denied bail as a flight risk rather than face charges she recruited girls for the financier to sexually abuse more than two decades ago, AP reports.

 Ghislaine Maxwell hired the lawyer best known for helping to prosecute "El Chapo" to get her off sex-trafficking and perjury charges. https://t.co/d2217uqkti